 Spinal cord stimulation (also called SCS) uses electrical impulses to relieve chronic pain of the back, arms and legs.
 It is believed that electrical pulses prevent pain signals from being received by the brain.
 SCS candidates include people who suffer from neuropathic pain and for whom conservative treatments have failed.

-Request an appointment with Dr. Andrew Hsu, a board-certified and fellowship-trained Physical Medicine and Rehabilitation MD.
-Dr. Hsu is one of the only physicians in northern nevada trained to implant the Nevro HFX Spinal Cord Stimulation.
+Request an appointment with Dr. Andrew Hsu or Dr. Michael Rozak, both fellowship-trained Physical Medicine and Rehabilitation MDs.
+Dr. Hsu and Dr. Rozak are among the only physicians in northern nevada trained to implant the Nevro HFX Spinal Cord Stimulation.

 HFX (High Frequency) Spinal Cord Stimulation for Painful Peripheral Diabetic Neuropathy (PDN): A Chronic, Debilitating Pain with Limited Treatment Options